Is Phantom Divide Crossing in General Relativity Completely Impossible? Shortcomings in canonical and minimally coupled scalar field and Possible Solutions in $k$-essence Models: Conclusions

 \section{Conclusions}

 Although GR is well-proven and established at astrophysical levels, it seems that at large scales, it has serious issues that demand a compelling explanation.
-Specifically, the latest DESI data shook the ground for GR descriptions significantly since the data point out towards a dynamical dark energy, but more importantly, they seem to favor a phantom-to-quintessence transition in the late Universe.
+Specifically, the latest DESI data have motivated renewed interest in dynamical dark energy and possible departures from a cosmological constant with a preference for phantom crossing in the dark energy sector.
 In this work, we concretely investigated whether a phantom-to-quintessence can occur in the context of GR.
 The phantom-to-quintessence transition cannot occur for sure in the context of single scalar field theory, even with negative potentials being used.
 However, the $k$-essence theories are still theories harbored in the GR context.
-These ghost condensate theories can, in principle, realize a phantom-to-quintessence transition, and the detailed theory behind this transition was the focus of this work.
+These $k$-essence models can, in principle, realize a phantom-to-quintessence transition, and the detailed theory behind this transition was the focus of this work.
 We answered why a phantom-to-quintessence transition cannot be realized by a canonical and minimally coupled single scalar field in great detail, even if negative potentials are used.
 Also, for the $k$-essence theories, we discussed how ghost instabilities might occur, how the ghosts could be eliminated, and how such a phantom-to-quintessence transition might be eventually realized by $k$-essence theories.
 However, simply realizing the phantom-to-quintessence transition does not make these theories viable.
 One must produce an observationally viable dark energy era, compatible with all the observational data, and also must explain whether inflation and dark energy can be described by the same $k$-essence theory.
-This is not an easy task for ghost condensate theories, although the unified and viable description of inflation and dark energy is a matter of choosing a model in $F(R)$ gravity.
+This is not an easy task for $k$-essence models, although the unified and viable description of inflation and dark energy is a matter of choosing a model in $F(R)$ gravity.
 To this end, we qualitatively discussed how modified gravity might manifest itself in the dark energy data, using also CMB constraints.
 As we indicated, a more quintessential EoS parameter might be a hint of modified gravity.
+Note that $k$-essence models and minimally coupled quintessence models belong to the framework of GR, while extensions of GR include modifications of the Einstein-Hilbert Lagrangian, like $F(R)$ gravity, or even terms in the Lagrangian that come from one-loop corrections of the scalar field Lagrangian in its vacuum configuration (minimally or conformally coupled), so essentially higher contractions of the Riemann and Ricci tensor and non-local terms.